dholman7/dch-zwift/README.md

 # DCH Zwift Selenium Example
 TestNG test suites can be run from the .xml files located in the test/suite directory.
-See zwift-regression.xml for example.
+See `test/zwift-regression.xml` for example.

 ## Requirements & Setup
 - JAVA JDK 1.8 or higher.